dotnet/docs-maui/docs/macos/deployment/publish-app-store.md

 > [!IMPORTANT]
 > Values for all of these parameters don't have to be provided on the command line.
 They can also be provided in the project file.
 When a parameter is provided on the command line and in the project file, the command line parameter takes precedence.
 For more information about providing build properties in your project file, see [Define build properties in your project file](#define-build-properties-in-your-project-file).

-For example, use the following command to build and sign a *.pkg* on a Mac, for distribution through the App Store:
+For example, use the following command to build and sign a *.pkg* on a Mac, for distribution through the Mac App Store:

 ```dotnetcli
 dotnet publish -f:net7.0-maccatalyst -c:Release /p:MtouchLink=SdkOnly /p:CreatePackage=true /p:EnableCodeSigning=true /p:EnablePackageSigning=true /p:CodesignKey="Apple Distribution: John Smith (AY2GDE9QM7)" /p:CodesignProvision="MyMauiApp" /p:CodesignEntitlements="Platforms\MacCatalyst\Entitlements.plist" /p:PackageSigningKey="3rd Party Mac Developer Installer: John Smith (AY2GDE9QM7)"